GeoFormer: A Lightweight Swin Transformer for Joint Building Height and Footprint Estimation from Sentinel Imagery: Model Evaluation

-In the BF regression task, improvements are also notable.
-The RMSE drops from 0.06 to 0.05, while the \(R^2\) improves from 0.74 to 0.80 and the CC from 0.86 to 0.90 for the \(5 \times 5\) configuration.
-This indicates that GeoFormer is not only more accurate in predicting average values but also better aligned with the spatial distribution patterns of both height and footprint metrics.
+Overall, the \(5 \times 5\) receptive field configuration offers the most balanced trade-off between accuracy, robustness, and generalization.
+Enlarging the receptive field to \(9 \times 9\) does not yield further gains and slightly degrades BH performance (RMSE 3.37\,m), likely due to over-smoothing from excessive contextual aggregation.

-Overall, the \(5 \times 5\) receptive field configuration offers the most balanced trade-off between accuracy, robustness, and generalization, making it the optimal choice for both BH and BF tasks.
-In contrast, simply enlarging the receptive field to \(9 \times 9\) does not yield further gains and even slightly degrades performance in BH prediction (e.g., RMSE increases from 3.19 to 3.37).
-This may be attributed to over-smoothing effects caused by excessive contextual aggregation, which can dilute fine-grained spatial details critical for accurate estimation.
+Table~\ref{tab:efficiency} reports the computational cost of each model.
+GeoFormer (base) contains only 0.32\,M trainable parameters---roughly 35$\times$ fewer than ResNet-18 and 87$\times$ fewer than ConvNeXt-T---while maintaining competitive FLOPs and inference latency.
+Even the enlarged GeoFormer (large) variant (2.37\,M) remains lighter than all other baselines except UNet-Enc.
+These results demonstrate that the Swin Transformer backbone, combined with center-crop pooling, yields a highly parameter-efficient architecture suitable for large-scale global mapping where computational budget is a practical constraint.